The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The dirt road descends on the eastern side of Vércverés through a new clear-cut, later the Blue Trail follows the wavy ridge on paths and finally it climbs the forest covered back of Csór-hegy.
 There is no panorama from the top, but a very steep descent comes from the mountain to the road junction of Mátra-nyereg (Mátra Col).
 Here joins the asphalt road coming from Galyatető to the busy main road number 24, which crosses the main ridge of Mátra Mountains here.
 We walk through the big asphalt triangle of the junction and look for the path starting on the western side of the main road.
 This path escorts the busy road in a few metres distance, we reach the tourist house named Vörösmarty in ten minutes.
 This house is a cheap accommodation for hikers, its big advantage is its closeness to the Blue Trail.
 The box of the Blue Trail's stamp is located on the fence of the house, beside the gate (Vörösmarty guesthouse).

-The route of the Blue Trail crosses the main road again in front of the house, so we continue the walk on the right side of the road.
+The route of the Blue Trail crosses the main road again in front of the house, so we continue the walk on the right side of the asphalt strip.
 This path escorts the road for a while, later it begins to descend into the deep valley of Nagy-Hidas-patak Creek.
 We cross the creek on a wooden pedestrian bridge at the bottom of the valley and climb back to the level of the asphalt road.
 The path reaches the road again at the border of Mátraháza village.
 While we visited the bottom of the deep gorge, the road went around with a big hairpin bend!
 The first house of the settlement is the building of the bus station, we find the Blue Trail's stamp on its terrace, at its right corner.